asaadsaad/CS571-Workshop-React/README.md

 * The data should be loaded to global state when users open the application.
 * The data should always be synched between `LocalStorate` and the global state.
 * Use a Reducer function to manage your application state and write up all necessary actions.
 * Remember to respect the code honor submission policy.
-All written code must be original.
+All written code must be original.Presenting any code as one’s own work when it came from another source is plagiarism.
 * The deadline to submit your code is 8:00 PM.

 *Optional: Create a backend app to persist the application data at the server.*